Going PRO with Skilled Trades!

 Employers in Michigan are now seeking talent to fill these roles more than ever before.
 With the skills you develop through professional trades careers, you can earn a great salary and benefits sooner than you imagined.

-Wages for professional trades occupations is 45 percent higher than other occupations – $54,000 is the median annual salary for these jobs!
+Wages for professional trades occupations are 16.2 percent higher than other occupations – $61,000 is the median annual salary for these jobs!

 Opportunities exist in a variety of emerging industries including IT, healthcare, advanced manufacturing, construction and automotive.
 And many of the career fields do not require a four-year degree.